bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

 2. The minimum number of expected rows to validate against.
 3. An input path to the listeners file we downloaded.
 4. An input path to the daily spins file we downloaded.
-5. An output path to write the dataset produced by Spark.
+5. An output directory to write the dataset produced by Spark.
-6. An output path to write the analysis produced by Spark.
+6. An output directory to write the analysis produced by Spark.

 CHECKPOINT: Try running the below command: